aidabehmard/planets-in-the-mw.github.io/README.md

 # Planets in the Milky Way
-Combines information from various catalogs to infer the probability of a planet belonging to different MW populations
+Combines information from various catalogs to infer the probability of a star belonging to different MW populations